borgbackup/borg/docs/faq.rst

   machine (if you share same backup repo between multiple machines) or if your local chunks cache was lost somehow.

-The long term plan to improve this is called "borgception", see ticket #474.
+The long term plan to improve this is called "borgception", see :issue:`474`.

 If a backup stops mid-way, does the already-backed-up data stay there?
 ----------------------------------------------------------------------